OpenKH/OpenKh/docs/kh2/file/type/jiminy.md

 ## Header

-Each sub-file starts with a header.
-The structure for all is the same, aside from the Magic Code.
+Each sub-file starts with the same header.
+Only the Magic Code differs.

 | Offset | Type   | Description |
 |--------|--------|-------------|